x509cert/AzSecPodcast/transcripts/transcript17.md

 **Michael**: Auditors that all the appropriate defenses and policies are in place and procedures in place.

-**Michael**: And so, um, you know, oftentimes ends up being the customer has to look at SoC one and SoC 2 reports.
+**Michael**: And so, um, you know, oftentimes ends up being the customer has to look at SOC 1 and SOC 2 reports.

 **Michael**: So for those of you who have building on Azure, you may be very familiar with, yeah, Responsibility model, which is some responsibilities lie with the customer or the tenant more accurately and some responsibilities lie with Azure itself and things like physical protections.
 As Gary alluded to, are really within the purview of the data centers themselves, so when it comes to building out the data that you need for a compliance program, you're probably going to have access to the SoC one and SoC 2 reports.